Daniellappv/datahub-cloud-template-newest/README.md

 ## Data-rich components

-Furthermore, you can use a number of data preview and data visualization components in order to make your dataset more insightful.
-For a full list and API of available data visualisation components visit https://storybook.portaljs.org
+You can use a number of data preview and data visualization components in order to make your dataset more insightful.

 ### Data Table